LAMECH9/TakaTech_AI/README.md

 **Intelligent Waste Management for Sustainable Agriculture**

-TakaTech AI is an AI-powered waste management platform designed to transform agricultural market waste into organic fertilizer and livestock feed.
+TakaTech AI is an AI-powered waste management platform designed to transform agricultural market waste into organic fertilizer.
 By integrating deep learning, IoT sensors, and real-time analytics, it reduces methane emissions and supports Kenya’s Climate Smart Agriculture and 2030 emission reduction targets.

 ---